AI Summary

 Case Overview

-The case of NANA OTUO ANTWI BOASIAKO VS NANA ADJEI PANIN revolves around a boundary dispute between the Abonu and Deduako stools in the Ashanti region, which originated in 1927 and was revisited in 2007.
-The dispute centers on the ownership of a piece of land and the determination of the boundary between the two stools.
+The case of NANA OTUO ANTWI BOASIAKO VS NANA ADJEI PANIN revolves around a boundary dispute between the Abonu and Deduako stools in the Ashanti region, which originated in 1927 and resurfaced in 2007.
+The plaintiff, NANA OTUO ANTWI BOASIAKO, sought a declaration of title to the disputed land, damages for trespass, and a perpetual injunction.

 Area of Law

-This case falls under the area of Land Law, specifically boundary disputes and the determination of stool land boundaries.
+This case falls under the area of Land Law, specifically boundary disputes and trespass.

 Key Legal Issue

-The central question addressed by the court was the determination of the boundary between the Abonu and Deduako stools, and which party had trespassed on the other's land.
+The central question addressed by the court was the determination of the boundary between the Abonu and Deduako stools, and whether the defendant had trespassed onto the plaintiff's land.

 Legal Principles Applied

-The key legal principles applied in this case include the principle of res judicata, the role of possession in determining trespass, and the importance of survey evidence in boundary disputes.
+The key legal principles applied in this case include the concept of res judicata, the importance of possession in determining trespass, and the role of survey evidence in boundary disputes.

 The Ruling